Christianity: A syncretic religion in historical context

 • 1483-1546: Martin Luther

 The Protestant Reformation: Martin Luther’s 95 Theses and the beginning of the Reformation, leading to the fragmentation of Western Christianity.
-However, he is also known for his antisemitism, advocacy of violence against peasants, and harsh stance on sexual morality.
+However, he is also known for his antisemitism, advocacy of violence against peasants and other marginalized groups.

 • 15th–17th century: Witch huntings